asterick/facsimile/README.md

 * Messages sent from a node must be relayed in order.
 * How messages are interleaved between multiple nodes does not matter
 * Messages are committed in 'Last Written' priority
-* If the system cannot determine who wrote last, the host with the lowest 'hostname' wins
+* If the system cannot determine who wrote last, the host with the highest 'hostname' wins

 ## Basic local example